carjuan/atc-projects/IDM Intro - HTML and CSS/design-challenges/flexbox-4/pricingPanelFlex/pricingPanelFlexV2/README.md

     -   button

 -   Check the `style-guide.md` for extra information on colors, font, extra CSS you might need, etc.

-You can use any other tools you like to help you complete the challenge.
-So if you've got something you'd like to practice, feel free to give it a go.
-Remember, you can always go and check previous design challenges in the course and use the CSS learned for this and future challenges.

 ## Where to find everything